monoscope-tech/apitoolkit-landing/docs/sdks/python/fastapi/index.md

 # FastAPI SDK Guide

-In this guide, you’ll learn how to integrate OpenTelemetry into your FastAPI application and install the APItoolkit SDK to enhance its functionalities.
-By combining OpenTelemetry’s robust tracing and metrics capabilities with the APItoolkit SDK, you’ll be able to monitor incoming and outgoing requests, report errors, and gain deeper insights into your application’s performance.
+In this guide, you’ll learn how to integrate OpenTelemetry into your FastAPI application and install the Monoscope SDK to enhance its functionalities.
+By combining OpenTelemetry’s robust tracing and metrics capabilities with the Monoscope SDK, you’ll be able to monitor incoming and outgoing requests, report errors, and gain deeper insights into your application’s performance.
 This setup provides comprehensive observability, helping you track requests and troubleshoot issues effectively.

 ```=html
 <hr>